How Psychotherapy Works

 Using the PRC Website

 In this section, we describe central components of psychotherapy.
-Throughout we provide many links to descriptions and illustrations in the PRC Manual, and to illustrative moments in the recorded sessions.
+Throughout we provide many links to descriptions and illustrations in the PRC Manual, and to illustrative moments in the recorded sessions of Annie, the first case provided here.

-The PRC Manual is an illustrated manual of psychotherapeutic techniques which provides clinical illustrations of different components of the psychotherapy process.
+The PRC manual provides precise definitions and descriptions of central features of the psychotherapy process, with brief clinical illustrations.
 We link back and forth between our descriptions of these elements and our case material, with explanatory comments.
 We hope this provides an understanding of various elements of psychotherapy that are common to most types of therapy and theoretical orientations.

 To further enrich the experience and learning, a recorded and transcribed case is provided of the first four sessions of a highly successful case of psychoanalysis, with accompanying audio re-creation by actors (The Case of “Annie”).
 We recommend reading and listening to the entire first four sessions early on to have a sense of context when later following links to specific instances within the clinical example.